Tran-Cindy/MobileGameQuiz/README.md

-# Project: What game should you play?
+**Project: What game should you play?**

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/cndt/pen/MWzGmNQ](https://codepen.io/cndt/pen/MWzGmNQ).
+An interactive quiz that lets the user answer a few questions, and it outputs a description of a game, a trailer and an image of the game art.
+Created on CodePen.io, test out the quiz here: https://codepen.io/cndt/pen/MWzGmNQ